aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 specifying the allowed origins can be tricky, since it may not be clear at design time which origins should be granted access at runtime (similar to the PostMessage issue discusssed above).
-A service may, for example, allow third party applications to subscribe dynamically to its resources.
+A service may, for example, allow third-party applications to subscribe dynamically to its resources.

 ## Conclusion